Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Tempora

 \textbf{Scenario.} Following \citet{pmlr-v235-alfarra24a}, we begin with the most constrained setting: asynchronous streams where batches arrive at fixed intervals despite the readiness of a single-model prediction pipeline.
 This models autonomous systems, sensor networks, and monitoring applications where data arrives at rates dictated by external processes.
 If the pipeline cannot keep pace, batches are lost irrecoverably.

 \textbf{Protocol.} Batches arrive at times $t_i = (i - 1)\gamma$ for inter-arrival time $\gamma > 0$.
 When processing completes, the pipeline serves the most recent arrival; intervening batches are forfeit.
 We address the disproportionate penalties and forced idling limitations by introducing a batch-sized buffer that holds the incoming batch in memory from $t_i$ to $t_i + \gamma$.
-Appendix~\ref{appendix:extended-methodology} elaborates on our revision of \citeauthor{pmlr-v235-alfarra24a}'s \citeyearpar{pmlr-v235-alfarra24a} protocol.
+In our protocol, batch-skipping is not predetermined and emerges as a natural consequence of the wall-time simulation.
+Appendix~\ref{appendix:extended-methodology} elaborates on our revision of \citeauthor{pmlr-v235-alfarra24a}'s protocol.

 Let $(s_j, f_j)$ denote the start and finish times of the $j$-th processing event, with $s_1 = 0$ and $f_1 = \delta_1$.
 The recurrence $s_{j + 1} = max(f_j, t_{p_{j + 1}})$ and $f_{j + 1} = s_{j + 1} + \delta_{p_{j + 1}}$ governs timing, where $p_j$ denotes the batch served at event $j$: $p_1 = 1$ and $p_{j + 1} = max(p_j + 1, \lfloor f_j / \gamma \rfloor + 1)$.
 This captures two regimes: when $\delta_i < \gamma$, processing outpaces arrivals and $p_j = j$; when $\delta_i > \gamma$, the pipeline falls behind and batches are skipped.
-Replacing $+1$ with $+2$ in the floor term recovers \citeauthor{pmlr-v235-alfarra24a}'s \citeyearpar{pmlr-v235-alfarra24a} stricter synchronisation.
+Replacing $+1$ with $+2$ in the floor term recovers \citeauthor{pmlr-v235-alfarra24a}'s stricter synchronisation.

-\textbf{Metric.} Let $\mathcal{P}$ denote the set of served batch indices and $a_i$ the accuracy on batch $i$.
+\textbf{Metric.} Let $\mathcal{Q}$ denote the set of served batch indices and $a_i$ the accuracy on batch $i$.
 Discrete utility is formally:

-Availability $\alpha = |\mathcal{P}|/N$, the fraction of batches served, and served accuracy $\bar{a}_\text{served}$ separate two failure modes: system errors and model errors.
+Availability $\alpha = |\mathcal{Q}|/N$, the fraction of batches served, and served accuracy $\bar{a}_\text{served}$ separate two failure modes: system errors and model errors.
 Given standard inference accuracy $a_0$, a method must achieve $\bar{a}_\text{served} > a_0 / \alpha$ to outperform standard inference; for $\alpha = 0.5$, accuracy must double, a requirement that most methods fail to meet.